tableless/tableless-old-wp/wp-content/plugins/cleantalk-spam-protect/readme.txt

 	define('CLEANTALK_AJAX_USE_FOOTER_HEADER', false); //false - don't use wp_footer() and wp_header() for including AJAX script, true - use it

 = Can I add exclusions for some pages of my site? = Yes, you can.
-Add in your wp-config.php file, before defining database constants, this string:
+Add this string in your wp-config.php file before defining database constants:

 	$cleantalk_url_exclusions = Array('url1', 'url2', 'url3');

 Now, all pages containing strings 'url1', 'url2', or 'url3' will be excluded from anti-spam checking.
-Remember, that this option will be not applied in registrations and comment checking - they are always protected from spam.
+Remember, that this option will not be applied in registration and comment checking — they are always protected from spam.

-= Can I exclude personal data from sending to CleanTalk servers? = Yes, you can.
-Add in your wp-config.php file, before defining database constants, this string:
+= Can I not send my personal data to CleanTalk servers? = Yes, you can exclude your data.
+Add this string in your wp-config.php file before defining database constants:

 	$cleantalk_key_exclusions = Array('key1', 'key2', 'key3');

-Now all fields in your submissions with keys named 'key1', 'key2' or 'key3' will be excluded from spam checking.
+Now all fields in your submissions with the keys named 'key1', 'key2' or 'key3' will be excluded from spam checking.

 = How to test SpamFireWall? =
 Use special IP 10.10.10.10 in URL to test SpamFireWall.
 For example,